This post provides details on some of the best events, tours, and attractions to visit in Berlin in the month of March.

 - Weather in March

-- Things to Do in Berlin (any time of year)
+- Things to Do in Berlin (any time of the year)

-This city attracts a lot of notable musical artists every year, and there will be quite a few popular musicians performing here in March as well.
+Berlin attracts notable musical artists, and there will be quite a few popular musicians performing here in March as well.

 Here are a few of the best concerts to see in Berlin this month:

-If you're a football fan, March is going to be an excellent time to visit Berlin.
+If you're a sports fan and want to take in some matches, March is an excellent time to visit Berlin.

 Not only will FC Union Berlin be performing at home, but so will Hertha BSC – and they’ll even have a match against one another!